-Located in a small mountain community and within the boundaries of the nation’s largest unit of the national park system (over 13 million acres), our vast and spectacular setting provides a unique natural and cultural environment for the WMC.
-Positioned near ice-capped mountains, the roaring Kennicott River and McCarthy Creek, and the raw terminus of the Kennicott Glacier, the local landscape is a dynamic laboratory for study in ecology, glaciology, and geology.
+Our campus, located in the center of McCarthy, a small mountain community, and within the boundaries of the nation’s largest unit of the national park system (over 13 million acres), provides a unique natural and cultural environment for the WMC.
+Positioned near ice-capped mountains, the roaring Kennicott River and McCarthy Creek, and the raw terminus of the Kennicott Glacier, the local landscape is a dynamic laboratory for ecology, glaciology, and geology.
 The town of McCarthy was established during the copper mining period in the early 20th century.
+After the local copper mines were abandoned in the 1930s, the once booming community virtually became a ghost town, but as the national park was established in the 1980s and with the growth of local tourism, McCarthy has been rediscovered by everyone from Alaskans to international travelers.
 Many historic sites and buildings in McCarthy and Kennecott combine to make the area a rich cultural environment, hosting vibrant communities full of character and dynamic narratives.
 It is an ideal place for contemplation and creative endeavor.

 Our remote location limits the ability of visitors to obtain many goods and services in the area.
 Participants should come prepared with all the necessary research materials and art supplies since they are not available for purchase locally.
 Please communicate specific needs for the residency period to ensure enjoyment and productivity.
-Internet and email access can be purchased on a personal computer, but the ability to charge electronic devices is dictated by solar power availability, which can be limited in inclement weather.
-We have limited running water and hot water is produced in a wood-fired heater.
-The WMC utilizes outhouses, an outdoor shower, and a simple sauna which is available to residents.
-Laundry opportunities are also available.
+Internet access can be purchased on a personal computer, but the ability to charge electronic devices is dictated by solar power availability, which can be limited in inclement weather.
+Laundry opportunities are available.

-- Foster meaningful connections and educational opportunities with the WMC
+Foster meaningful connections between artists/writers and the McCarthy community

-- Create lasting collaboration and development between Residents and the public space and local community
+Create lasting collaboration and development between artists in residence and the public space and local community

-- Promote professional and personal relationships between Residents
+Promote professional and personal relationships between artists in residence

 Meg Hunt Residency: